Carmanah Walbran Provincial Park

 Randy Stoltmann Commemorative Grove

-The southern section of the Valley Mist Trail leads to both the Randy Stoltmann Commemorative Grove and the interestingly-shaped “Heaven Tree.”
-Unfortunately, due to years of storm damage, the Stoltmann Grove is closed to visitation but this magical place commemorates one of the most important conservationists in Vancouver Island’s history, whose relentless advocacy saved this and other valleys from destruction.
-The memorial is appropriate, as the grove contains one of the greatest concentration of titanic Sitka Spruces in the valley.
+The southern section of the Valley Mist Trail leads to both the Randy Stoltmann Commemorative Grove and the uniquely-shaped "Heaven Tree."
+Unfortunately, due to years of storm damage, the Stoltmann Grove is closed to visitation, but this magical place commemorates one of the most important conservationists in Vancouver Island’s history, whose relentless advocacy saved this and other valleys from destruction.
+The memorial is appropriate, as the grove contains one of the greatest concentrations of titanic Sitka spruces in the valley.

 Heaven Tree